 "It doesn't make sense to them and frankly, that's the kind of thing that prompts a change in perspective," Mr. Obama said.

-It's no surprise that in this overheated campaign season, the punditocracy, the blogosphere and the Twitterati pounced on this historic civil-rights turning point to analyze its impact on
+It's no surprise that in this overheated campaign season, the punditocracy, the blogosphere and the Twitterati pounced on this historic civil-rights turning point to analyze its impact on the president's prospects for re-election.

 While it's true that polls show the nation split, the trend of history is on the side of gay marriage.
 A Gallup poll released one day before Mr. Obama's interview found 50 percent of Americans favor allowing gay and lesbian couples to marry.
 In 1996, support was only 27 percent, while 68 percent were opposed.
 A recent ABC News-Washington Post poll showed a wider margin in support of gay-marriage rights: 52 to 43 percent.